 The Junior College is a two-year programme for students in Years 9 and 10.

 Some facts about the Junior College:

 - Approximately 250 students study in the Junior College.

-- The Junior College curriculum is built on the seven essential learning areas of the National Curriculum statement.
+- The Junior College curriculum is built on the eight essential learning areas of the National Curriculum statement.
 It is specifically designed to ensure that all students have the skills to succeed in their quest for learning qualifications in the Senior College (Years 11,12 and 13).

 - A formal Contract of Learning is signed at enrolment.
 This contract is between parents, the students and the College.

 - The Junior College is based on a learning model that establishes standards and boundaries for student learning and behaviour.

 - All students undergo a diagnostic assessment, enabling their individual needs to be planned for and met.